Vishwanath-C/ecommerce-system/README.md

 # ecommerce-system
 🛒 E-Commerce App

-A full-stack e-commerce application built with Spring Boot, MySQL, and React.
+A full-stack e-commerce application built with Spring Boot, React, and MySQL.
+It provides product browsing, shopping cart, checkout, and order management for users, and an admin panel for managing products, categories, and orders.

 ## Features